 To add an extension to a voice mailbox, log into the Admin Portal and choose the Resources tab.
 Then, from the Type drop-down menu, choose the 'Voice Mailbox' filter to display all of the voice mailboxes on your account.
 Select the name of the Voice Mailbox, and select the Modify link in the Extensions & Phone Numbers box.
 Type in a 4 digit number as an 'Extension' and Save.

 When you transfer a call to that extension, it will be sent directly to that user's voicemail.

 For ease of use, you might create a uniform rule for all voice mailbox extensions.
 For example, if the main extension for the user is 7001, you can create the extension for his/her voice mailbox to be 7701.
 For the user with extension 7002, make the voicemail extension be 7702, and so on.
 Then, your users will know that to send a call to someone's voicemail, all they have to do is change the second digit of the user's extension to a '7' to directly reach his/her voice mailbox.

 Notes of Importance

-100 - OnSIP recommends that your Users choose to send the voicemail as a WAV file and that the messages are deleted from the phone after sending.
+OnSIP recommends that your Users choose to send the voicemail as a WAV file and that the messages are deleted after sending (setting available as part of voice mailbox setup), from the phone.
 If you do not want to automatically delete messages from the phone, be sure to monitor your voice mailbox and consistently delete unwanted messages to ensure that it does not get full.
-There is no quick wipe of unwanted messages; they must be manually deleted by User.